Burke and Wills expedition: Rescue expeditions

-In 1861, five expeditions were sent out to search for Burke and Wills; two commissioned by the Exploration Committee of the Royal Society of Victoria, one by the Government of Victoria one by the Government of Queensland and one by the Government of South Australia.
-HMCSS Victoria was sent from Melbourne to search the Gulf of Carpentaria for the missing expedition, and SS Firefly sailed from Melbourne to Brisbane where they picked up Landsborough's Queensland Relief Expedition.
-The other expeditions went overland, with Howitt's Victorian Contingent Party departing from Melbourne, McKinlay's South Australian Burke Relief Expedition departing from Adelaide and Walker's Victorian Relief Expedition departing from Rockhampton.
+In 1861, five expeditions were sent out to search for Burke and Wills; two commissioned by the Exploration Committee, one by the Victorian government, one by the government of Queensland and one by the government of South Australia.
+HMCSS Victoria was sent from Melbourne to search the Gulf of Carpentaria for the missing expedition, and SS Firefly sailed from Melbourne to Brisbane, where they picked up William Landsborough's Queensland Relief Expedition.
+The other expeditions went overland, with Howitt's Victorian Contingent Party departing from Melbourne, John McKinlay's South Australian Burke Relief Expedition departing from Adelaide and Frederick Walker's Victorian Relief Expedition departing from Rockhampton.

 Victorian Contingent Party

-After six months without receiving word from the Burke expedition, the media began questioning its whereabouts.
-Public pressure for answers increased and on 13 June 1861, the Exploration Committee agreed to send a search party to find the Burke and Wills expedition and, if necessary, offer them support.
-The Victorian Contingent Party left Melbourne on 26 June 1861 under the leadership of Alfred William Howitt.
+After six months without receiving word from the Burke and Wills expedition, the media began questioning its whereabouts.
+Public pressure for answers increased and on 13 June 1861, the Exploration Committee agreed to send a search party to find the expedition and, if necessary, offer them support.
+The Victorian Contingent Party left Melbourne on 26 June 1861 under the leadership of Alfred Howitt.
 At the Loddon River, Howitt met Brahe, who was returning from Cooper Creek.
 As Brahe did not have knowledge of Burke's whereabouts, Howitt decided a much larger expedition would be required to find the missing party.
 Leaving three of his men at the river, Howitt returned to Melbourne with Brahe to update the Exploration Committee.
 On 30 June, the expanded expedition left to follow Burke's trail.

-On 3 September, the party reached Cooper Creek, on 11 September the Dig Tree, and four days later Edwin Welch found King living with the Yandruwandha.
-Over the next nine days, Howitt found the remains of Burke and Wills and buried them.
-In pitiful condition, King survived the two-month trip back to Melbourne, and died eleven years later, aged 33, never having recovered his health.
+On 8 September, the party reached Cooper Creek, on 11 September the "Dig Tree", and four days later the two Aboriginal members of the party, Sandy and Frank, brought news to Howitt that King had been found, living with the Yandruwandha.
+Over the next week, Howitt located the remains of Burke and Wills and buried them.
+Howitt had transported four messenger pigeons with him from Melbourne to release when Burke and Wills had been found.
+On releasing these pigeons one was immediately eaten by a kite while another stayed close to the camp.
+Howitt gave tomahawks, knives, mirrors, beads, sugar, flour, ribbons and Union Jack handkerchiefs to the Yandruwandha for their kind treatment toward Burke, Wills and King.
+Tchukulow, Mungalee and the woman Carrawaw were some of the main people acknowledged by Howitt.

+Although King was found in a pitiful condition, he recovered rapidly to complete the two-month trip back to Melbourne.
+He died eleven years later, aged 33, never having fully recovered his health.
 He is buried in the Melbourne General Cemetery.